Creetown: Balloch Wood Community Project

 The Balloch Wood Community Project arose from an approach by Forestry Commission Scotland in 2001 to develop Balloch Wood as a community asset.
 Over the following three years a great deal was achieved.
 The first of several new paths has been opened, which will eventually lead to a new network of walks extending outwards into the surrounding hills from the village.

 The new paths start less than 200m from Kirkmabreck Church and follow the Balloch Burn to the Mid Burn and then back down the centre of the woodland to the entrance.
 These paths have been added to by a new link path through the ancient woodland to the completed Curling Pond wildlife area.
 It is planned that a further path along the burnside to the Balloch Bridge will be developed in time to create a circular route.

-At the Curling Pond, an all-abilities path has been constructed around and, between the ponds, a small car park has also been completed for the use of the less able.
+At the Curling Pond, an all-abilities path has been constructed around and, between the ponds.
+A small car park has also been completed for the use of the less able.

 It is hoped that local schools and other groups will use the ancient woodland as an open classroom to the benefit of the young people of the area.
 There is also the intention to introduce woodland sculptures and other significant artistic works which anyone can offer to be involved in.

 Creetown Football Club

 Creetown F.C. is a football club based in Creetown.
 Formed in 1905 as Creetown Rifle Volunteers Football Club, they adopted their present name in 1920.
-They originally played their home matches at Barholm Park, which had been the ground of Barholm Rovers, who went out of existence in 1905.
+They originally played their home matches at Barholm Park, which had been the ground of Barholm Rovers, who disbanded in 1905.
 They now play their home matches at Castlecary Park.

+Transport

+Buses are run by Houston’s Minicoaches.